 June 2: Ascension of the Lord

-We celebrate the Feast of the Ascension of the Lord, that “in between time” of his presence at the Resurrection, and that of the coming of the Spirit at Pentecost.
+We celebrate the Ascension of the Lord, that “in-between time” of his presence at the Resurrection, and that of the coming of the Spirit at Pentecost.

 Luke’s gospel ends here, and the very same writer continues to take up the story later in the Acts of the Apostles.
 In effect, these two books of the New Testament are bookends.